tomzx/blog.tomrochette.com-content/agi/reverse-engineering/eurisko/article.md

 * Each slot should describe what it means to have a value stored on itself
 	* type
 	* constraints (length, min/max, regex, etc.)

+# Slots/Facets
+* Name: What shall we call C when communicating with the user?
+* Generalizations: Which other concepts have less restrictive definitions than C?
+* Specializations: Which concepts satisfy C's definition plus some additional constraints?
+* Examples: What are some things that satisfy C's definition?
+* IsA: Which concepts' definitions does C itself satify?
+* InDomainOf: Which operations can be performed on C's?
+* InRangeOf: Which operations result in values which are C's?
+* Views: How can we view some other kind of entity as if it were a C?
+* Intuitions: What is an abstract, analogic representation for C? **(removed)**
+* Analogies: Are there similar (though formally unrelated) concepts?
+* Conjectures: What are some potential theorems involving C?
+* Definitions: How can we tell if x is an example of C?
+* Algorithms: How can we execute the operation C on a given argument?
+* Domain/Range: What kinds of arguments can operation C be executed on?
+What kinds of values will it return?
+* Worth: How valuable is C? (overall, aesthetic, utility, etc.)
+* Interestingness: What features make a C especially interesting?

+## Subfacets
+Contains heuristics for dealing with that facet of C
+* FillIn: How can entries on this facet be filled in?
+These heuristics get called on when the current task is "Fill in facet F of concept X", where X is a C
+* Check: How can potential entries on this facet be checked and patched up?
+* Suggest: If we get bogged down, what are some new tasks (related to this facet) that we might consider?

+# Heuristics
+* If a concept is composed of many components, then get rid of a component and create a new concept out of it (generalization/abstraction)

 # See also